April is here! Hopefully Spring will stay with us too!

-_____ Practice writing the words --- was, went, they, and then.
+____ Practice writing the words come and some.

 We begin the New Year by adding a piece to our Literacy instruction - Guided Reading!
 Fountas & Pinnell, experts in the area of guided reading, identify 4 broad categories of readers, and describe the reading behaviors that occur at each stage as children move toward independence in reading.
 Here are the 2 earliest categories...

 Emergent readers are just beginning to control early behaviors such as directionality and word-by-word matching.
 They use pictures to support meaning and rely on language as a strong cueing system.
 With emergent readers, teachers move from shared to guided reading, focusing on helping children independently read texts that are easy for them and that they have read before.